-And then there’s the Chinese Calender.
+And then there’s the Chinese Calendar.
 The chart was apparently buried in a tomb near Beijing for 700 years and can predict the sex of your baby today.
-All you have to do is log onto the website, enter the month in which your baby will be conceived and your age, when the baby will be born, and hey presto, the 700 year old calendar will tell you if you’ll have a boy or a girl.
+All you have to do is log onto the website, enter the month in which your baby will be conceived and your age, when the baby will be born, and hey presto, the 700-year-old calendar will tell you if you’ll have a boy or a girl.
 (C’mon pull the other one)

 What is crucial, when using this method, is to monitor your ovulation.
 Many pharmacies have home ovulation test kits that are very easy to use.
 Simply wee on the stick and if there’s one line, you’re not ovulating.
 If there are two lines, you are.

 Boy sperm swims faster and will get to the egg before the girl sperm, they do however die off quicker

 If you have a pretty regular cycle, you should ovulate on day 15 (start counting from the first day of your period).
 To have a girl, you should stop making love on the evening of the 13th day.
 For a boy, you shouldn’t make love until day 15.